AdrianCGallo/starter-academic/content/authors/admin/_index.md

   # things here that are initially hidden.
   # {{< /spoiler >}}
 ---
 Hello!
 I’m a recently minted PhD in soil science researching how climate change is affecting a variety of ecosystems like deserts, grasslands, forests, and agricultural areas.
 My specialties include soil carbon and organic matter dynamics, fire effects on forests, deep soil characterization, biomarker sourcing techniques, and permafrost soils.
-I recently defended my PhD that you can watch [here]({{< relref "/project/phd_dissertation" >}}), and you can find links to my conferences presentations and all journal publications [here]({{< relref "/publication" >}}).
+I recently defended my PhD that you can watch [here]({{< relref "/project/phd_dissertation" >}}), you can find links to my conferences presentations and all published journal articles [here]({{< relref "/publication" >}}).
+In addition to my academic pursuits, I also co-produced the [Inspiration Dissemination]({{< relref "/project/inspiration_dissemination_memorable_episodes" >}}) radio show, podcast, & blog where we interviewed graduate students about their research and personal stories.
 <Br>
 <Br>
-As a future career I’m exploring science communication and climate change adaptation policy through an environmental justice framework.
+As a future career I’m exploring science communication and climate adaptation policy through an environmental justice framework.
 I'll begin applying for jobs in early 2023, so if you have any idea how to make this lab-rat-PhD to real-life-job transition I'll take any advice!
 <Br>
 <Br>
-When not science-ing you can find me running in circles, mountain biking, playing soccer, or interviewing fellow scientists on a podcast I co-host, [Inspiration Dissemination]({{< relref "/project/inspiration_dissemination_memorable_episodes" >}}).
+When not science-ing you can find me running in circles, mountain biking, playing soccer, or finally reading all the books I've neglected to finished during my PhD.
 To learn more about my history read my [Background]({{< relref "/project/Background" >}}).

 <Br>